Grow Environment

 Tomato Red Cherry

 1. Structure: There are many types of vertical structures you can use for your farm, such as shelves, racks, towers, barrels, walls, stacked up containers or PVC piping.
 You can buy ready-made structures or build your own.
 It’s important to ensure that your structure is sturdy and can support the weight of your plants and growing medium.
-Propagation tent kits have racking, so these kits offer the ideal set up if you’re just starting out.
+Propagation tents have racking, so these kits offer the ideal set up if you’re just starting out.

 Garden HighPro ProBox Propagation Tent